The Mysterious Miss C.

 The Mysterious Miss C. (La mystérieuse Mademoiselle C.) is a Canadian children's fantasy-comedy film, directed by Richard Ciupka and released in 2002.
 The film stars Marie-Chantal Perron as Mademoiselle Charlotte, a quirky supply teacher who transforms the lives of a struggling class of elementary students.
 The film was adapted from the "Mlle.
 Charlotte" series of children's novels by Dominique Demers.
 The film was the sixth highest-grossing Canadian film of 2002.

 Demers received a Genie Award nomination for Best Adapted Screenplay at the 23rd Genie Awards.
 Perron received a Prix Jutra nomination for Best Actress, and Jean-François Bergeron was nominated for Best Editing, at the 5th Jutra Awards.

-A sequel film, The Incomparable Miss C. (L'incomparable Mademoiselle C.), was released in 2004.
+A sequel, The Incomparable Miss C., was released in 2004.